Automattic/wordbless/README.md

 }
 ```
+Note WorDBless uses `@before` and `@after` annotations rather than overriding PHPUnit's `setUp` and `tearDown` methods.

-If you choose not to extend this base class, no problem, just make sure to call its `setUp` and `tearDown` methods.
+If you choose not to extend this base class, no problem.
+Just remember that WorDBless won't be set up or torn down for you.
+Check BaseTestCase::set_up_wordbless() and BaseTestCase::teardown_wordbless() to see how to do it for yourself.

 ## What will work and what will not work?